orphnahk/Tasmota/lib/libesp32_div/esp-nimble-cpp/docs/New_user_guide.md

 Now that we have scanned we need to check the results for any advertisers we are interested in connecting to.

 To do this we iterate through the results and check if any of the devices found are advertising the service we want `ABCD`.
-Each result in `NimBLEScanResults` is a `const NimBLEAdvertisedDevice*` that we can access data from.
+Each result in `NimBLEScanResults` is a `NimBLEAdvertisedDevice` instance that we can access data from.

 We will check each device found for the `ABCD` service by calling `NimBLEAdvertisedDevice::isAdvertisingService`.
 This takes an instance of `NimBLEUUID` as a parameter so we will need to create one.